-Market Update: August 2017
+Market Update August 2017

-The latest statement from the Reserve Bank reported that the Official Cash Rate remains on hold at 1.75 percent.
+Nationally the latest statement from the Reserve Bank reported that the Official Cash Rate remains on hold at 1.75 percent.

-Governor Graeme Wheeler said that CPI inflation was down in the June 2017 quarter (at 1.7%).
+Governor Graeme Wheeler noted that CPI inflation was down in the June 2017 quarter (at 1.7%).
 It is, however, expected to be variable in the near future, in part due to movements in tradables inflation.

 NZ Herald’s Business Editor Liam Dann said that this latest announcement from the Reserve Bank would be interesting to buyers wanting to fix their mortgage rates.
 "If you are considering a fixed rate mortgage it may remove some of pressure to fix long," said Liam.